New York State Education Department: Data collection and assessment

 Many districts throughout the state have been advised to develop both Data Administrator or Chief Information Officer positions as well as Data Committees to examine the validity and accuracy of submissions to various levels of the data warehouse.

 School report cards

-With much recent focus on school accountability, New York State Education Department uses a systematic approach to determining how tests and other assessment data can be reported to local schools and the communities they support.
+With much recent focus on school accountability, New York State Education Department published annual student report cards (data.nysed.gov) and uses a systematic approach to determining how tests and other assessment data can be reported by local schools and the communities they support.

 Accountability

+The Office of Accountability (OA) administers New York's accountability system under the Every Student Succeeds Act (ESSA) by identifying indicators of school and district performance.

+Indicator levels are calculated for the school and district as a whole and school and district subgroups, which include economically disadvantaged students, students with disabilities, English language learners, and racial and ethnic groups.